Innovative Cooling System to Enhance Solar Panel Efficiency

 11. Inventors and Components of the Innovative Cooling System.

-Research institutions such as MIT, Stanford University, and Fraunhofer Institute have pioneered cooling innovations.
+Research institutions such as MIT, Stanford University, and the Fraunhofer Institute have led cooling innovations.
 Startups in Europe and Asia have introduced new cooling mechanisms, including nano-based cooling and integrated circulation systems.

 B. Heat exchanger or cooling plate.